ChiSym/pygen/README.md

 - DML generative functions can only invoke other DML generative functions via 'splicing' (i.e. without providing an extra address space).
 As a result there is no hierarchical address space.

-- There is no support for change hints or incremental computation, and no combinators have not been implemented.
+- There is no support for change hints or incremental computation, and no combinators have been implemented.

-- The 'regenerate' GFI method has not yet been implemented
+- The 'regenerate' GFI method has not yet been implemented.

-- There is no static modeling language (SML) implementation
+- There is no static modeling language (SML) implementation.

-- There is basically no inference library; but because the GFI was directly ported from Gen.jl it is straightforward to port the inference library code from Gen.jl (see e.g. `src/pygen/inflib/mcmc.py` for an example).
+- Only fragments of the inference library have been implemented; but because the GFI was directly ported from Gen.jl it is straightforward to port the inference library code from Gen.jl (see e.g. `src/pygen/inflib/mcmc.py` for an example).

 Running on a GPU has not been tested, and no implementation effort has been spent on this.

+## Next steps

+Natural next steps are to:

+- Implement a GenList data type, following [GenCollections.jl](https://github.com/probcomp/GenCollections.jl)), and including combinators and incremental computation and automatic differentiation support, using [`pyrsistent`](https://github.com/tobgu/pyrsistent).

+- Add support for hierarchical namespaces.
+This means that new types will likely be needed for selections and choice maps.

+- Implement a builder for DAGs that mirrors the static IR builder in Gen.jl (but possibly with improvements to ergonomics to the interface)

+- Implement the GFI for these DAGs

+- Add more collections data types.